frdr-dfdr/frdr_docs/docs/en/describing_your_data.md

 * 1990/1999
     * The data is about the time period from 1990-1999.

-**Collection Period(s)**: The date or date range in which the data was collected.
+**Collection Period**: The date or date range in which the data was collected.
 Enter Start and/or End dates in YYYY-MM-DD, YYYY-MM, or YYYY format.

 <ins>Examples</ins>: